-As part of the engagement, Anarock Property Consultants Private Limited shall provide residential real estate market trends in India in general, in Mumbai Metropolitan Region (MMR) at a regional level and select level and focus locations of Borivali West, Goregaon East, Andheri East, Santacruz West (part of the Western suburbs Mumbai region) and Mulund within Mumbai City in particular.
-Detailed Scope of Work has been provided in the Service Agreement dated 6 June 2023 in Exhibit-A.
+As part of the engagement, Anarock Property Consultants Private Limited shall provide residential real estate market trends in India in general, in Mumbai Metropolitan Region (MMR) at a regional level and select level and focus locations of Borivali West, Goregaon East, Andheri East, Santacruz West (part of the Western suburbs Mumbai region) and Mulund West & Kanjurmarg East (part of the Eastern suburbs Mumbai City in particular.
+Detailed Scope of Work has been provided in the Service Agreement dated 15th July 2024 in Exhibit-A.